microsoft/microsoft-ui-xaml-specs/active/CalendarView/CalendarViewSpec1.md

 When this property is left unset, the CalendarView automatically uses a corner radius that is half the item size so that the various visuals appear circular.

+In this example, because the items size is 40x40px, the automatic corner radius is 20px:

 ![Unset CalendarItemCornerRadius property resulting in circular visuals.](images/DefaultCalendarItemCornerRadius.png)

 When set, the CalendarView instead adopts the property value for the various visuals.

+In this example, the CalendarItemCornerRadius property is set to 4px:

 ![CalendarItemCornerRadius property set to 4 resulting in rounded square visuals.](images/CalendarItemCornerRadiusSetToFour.png)